Fast-food chain Chick-fil-A changes donations after facing LGBT+ protests

 The family-owned company said in statement that it would no longer make multi-year commitments and would focus on partnerships annually to “allow maximum impact”, which could include faith-based and non-faith-based charities.

-The spokeswoman declined to comment specifically on whether the protests had influenced the decision but added this was “made to create more clarity”.
+The spokeswoman declined to comment specifically on whether the protests had influenced the move but added the decision was “made to create more clarity”.

 In 2018, the Chick-fil-A Foundation gave $1.65 million to the FCA and $115,000 to the Atlanta branch of The Salvation Army, according to its 2018 declaration of charitable donations to the U.S Internal Revenue Service.